 Life-Saving Anaphylaxis Kitt Stories.

-Our Anaphylaxis Kitts have been used to treat 11 severe allergic reactions since we launched in 2023.
+Our Anaphylaxis Kitts have been used to treat over 20 severe allergic reactions since we launched in 2023.

 Never again do we want to see an ‘avoidable’ allergy death headlining the news.